enviPath/enviPath-python/docs/source/getting_started.rst

 Package
 -------

-Package is one of the most fundamental objects in enviPath, it is the object were collections of other objects, such as Compounds, Reactions, Pathways, etc. are stored.
+Package is one of the most fundamental objects in enviPath.
+It is the object where collections of other objects, such as Compounds, Reactions, Pathways, etc. are stored.
 A package can public or private, on the first case no login will be required to access the data, however on the second case it will be necessary to do so.
 There is a dedicated :ref:`tutorial<accessing_packages>` to show how to access both types of packages.
 Additionally, this